hieudku/Calculator/README.md

 The first input uses a function to listen to the click event, but it is only stored once an operator is clicked, this is to make sure the user can click as many buttons as they want for the first input, it will only return once a operator is clicked.

 The second input uses the same function to be stored as a value, but instead of using the operator as a condition, it uses the execute function, in this is case, the '=' sign.
+After this sign is clicked, there are also multiples variables such as input1, input2 and array assigned back to null, to make sure that the next calculation won't include that values of the last one.

 Next, a function will execute the calculation for both inputs once the equal sign is clicked and return those result on the screen, in this case, the DOM tree.